Taming-the-BEAST/blotter/workshops/_posts/2019-11-22-Taming-the-BEAST-2020.md

 flyer: /images/workshops/Taming-the-BEAST-2020-Flyer.jpg

 has_programme: true
-is_postponed: true
+is_cancelled: true
 ---

-**This workshop has been postponed due to the COVID-19 pandemic.
+**This workshop has been CANCELLED due to the COVID-19 pandemic.**
-New dates for the workshop will be announced when they are available.**

 # Workshop Programme